FritzFlorian/data_squirrel/README.md

 The basic usage involves creating multiple data stores (synced folders) with the same name.
 They can then be indexed for changes on disk.
 When a folder is fully indexed, it can be synced with any other folder.
-The version vector pair algorithm detects any conflicts (resolution is currently not exposed in the CLI, but exists internally, see tests for examples).
+The version vector pair algorithm detects any conflicts (the CLI currently exposes simple switch for conflict resolution).

 ```shell
 # Create a new data store, i.e. a synced folder